 I am an Associate Professor in the School of Optometry & Vision Science.
 My research centres around clinical optics to diagnose and identify progression in eye conditions, and to understand the visual experience of spectacle lens wearers.
 In the optometry professional program, I teach courses on fundamental optics, and spectacle dispensing.
 As well, I provide clinical care and supervision of students in the University optometry clinic.

 I spent many years in the School of Optometry’s classic rock band, “The Lost Faculties,” as their signature performer on cowbell.
-Since our final tour I have redirected my musical interests towards playing percussion in a local concert band – retraining myself to play when the conductor wants me to instead of when the mood strikes has been interesting!

 I am an Assistant Professor in the Department of Geography and Environmental Management.
 My research program investigates the application and evaluation of geospatial technologies, including open data and web-based mapping.
 I teach courses on introductory and advanced geographic information systems (GIS).